 The rest, as they say, is history.

 By all measures, Woodstock should have been a disaster.
 Legally barred from its planned location just a month before its scheduled date, the promoters had to quickly regroup and relocate.
 In their haste, there was little time for planning certain facilities and amenities, some of which fell by the wayside.
 One key ingredient were the fences and gates, which never materialized satisfactorily, and the overflow crowds that showed up were admitted for free.
-The crowds caused traffic jams that paralzyed miles of highways, rendering them useless and requiring alternative measures to bring in food and medicine and supplies, and to evacuate the ill, among others.
-The National Guard and the U.S. Army got involved, as did a wide range of community, business, and religious organizations.
-It began as an exercise in hip capitalism; it turned into a multimillion-dollar financial nightmare for its producers.
+The crowds caused traffic jams that paralyzed miles of highways, rendering them useless and requiring alternative measures to bring in food and medicine and supplies, and to evacuate the ill, among others. the radical Yippies showed up, as did the Hell’s Angels.
+Governor Nelson Rockefeller, the National Guard, and the U.S. Army got involved, as did a wide range of community, business, and religious organizations, including many of the famous Catskills resorts.
+Woodstock began as an exercise in hip capitalism; it turned into a multimillion-dollar financial nightmare for its producers.